Jackson is a film and animation enthusiast who enjoys drawing. He likes to create tutorials to help others learn how to draw.

 One of the things that's motivated me and kept my interest has been writing drawing lessons online.
 It's something I've enjoyed since joining, and I plan to continue doing it for as long as I possibly can.
 The one thing I always tried to imply in all of these lessons is that anyone can draw.

-Along with that, I try to imply that all it takes is the will, and pencil and paper, and that really is true.
+Along with that, I try to imply that all it takes is the will, the pencil, and the paper.
+That really is true.
 But there are a few more things people who draw frequently know.
 And I'd like to share some of it here.

 Draw Things More Than Once

-Take a look at the picture to the right.
+Take a look at the picture above.
 It's a scribble sheet that I used to create my logo.
 I spent a good amount of time, I didn't get discouraged, and I continued until I had what I wanted.

 I also feel like it's a good idea to take a few stabs at drawing something because it takes the pressure off getting it right the first time.
 I'm not obsessing over each little thing, and I can afford to be more experimental.

-In fact, the picture to the right wasn't the first one I thought to place here.
+In fact, the picture above wasn't the first one I thought to place here.
 I found a number of them in my folders that I scribbled on repeatedly, trying to get the drawing right.
 I found that I go anywhere from three-to-ten times before I stop on one I like, but more often than not, three seems to be the number.